-This week Ruby Slipper Consultants are very proud to have an exclusive interview with Corinne of Madame Flavour fame.
+This week Ruby Assembly Consultants are very proud to have an exclusive interview with Corinne of Madame Flavour fame.
 Madame Flavour teas represent an elegant and tasteful alternative to commercial teas in the supermarket.
 Each pack is beautifully illustrated and include a beautiful personal touch with information inside the pack.
 Madame Flavour teas have garnered a very successful online presence, and use social media pro-actively in their marketing.
 So, meet Corinne aka Madame Flavour.
 An eminently stylish lady, we bring you Madame Flavour’s Business Ninja Interview.

 1. What makes your business magical, setting you apart from other competitors?